 Leaders and O-Staff

 Frosh leaders are older McGill students who are involved in the McGill community.
-Each group will be led by four Leaders!
+Each group will be led by three to four Leaders!
 They will be your reference points throughout Frosh and lead you to events throughout the week.
 They are a great resource so don’t hesitate to ask them any questions you might have!
 They will be wearing purple shirts this year!

 O-Staff are McGill students that help make sure things the events run smoothly so you can have the best Frosh possible.
 They’ll be helping us staff events on and off-line, provide technical support, and run the “chill zones” for you to visit if you need a break!
 They will be wearing green shirts this year!

 Access allies are leaders and o-staff who have gone through additional training in handling accessibility concerns.
 They receive training on topics such as accessibility, ableism, mental health, gender and sexuality, race and ethnicity, microaggressions, sexual violence, and intersectionality.
 Access allies will be wearing a pins that read “Access Ally” so you can easily identify them.